The Problem: The Top Dogs in the world seem to have it all and won’t share their secrets.

 Take A Break

-“It’s truly incredible how easily we can forget the most important things, like drinking a glass of water or taking a breath.” –Clara Shih, the CEO of Hearsay Social
+“It’s truly incredible how easily we can forget the most important things, like drinking a glass of water or taking a breath.” – Clara Shih, the CEO of Hearsay Social.

 Life needs balance.
 Science has shown that happiness often leads to success.
 Where do most people derive the most lasting happiness from?
-Research says it’s social connection, i.e. relationships.
+Research says it’s social connection, i.e., relationships.
 Apply all that to the business sector:

 To maintain and sustain success in your professional life, you need a happy personal life.
-That means having great relationships with your co-workers, your family, your friends, and, mostly importantly, yourself.
+That means having great relationships with your co-workers, your family, your friends, and, most importantly, yourself.
 Highly successful people understand that money can be made and lost, but health, family, and well-being are not as expendable.

 Stop Wasting Time

 Productive people don’t let other people or useless projects waste time.
-They simply won’t attend meetings, social events or appointments that aren’t worth time.
+They simply won’t attend meetings, social events, or appointments that aren’t worth their time.
 Meetings can be dominated by“not-so-important’ issues that could just resolved with a few emails.
 Scientists recommend that the best way to combat time management issues is to figure out why you do it the first place.
 Use meditation to re-focus when you’re getting off track.
-But don’t just help yourself: make your office run like clockwork by being the one who keeps everyone on schedule and task.
+But don’t just help yourself: make your office run like clockwork by being the one who keeps everyone on schedule and on task.